pezi/dart_periphery/README.md

 ![alt text](https://raw.githubusercontent.com/pezi/dart_periphery_img/main/client_server.png "Client Server")

-This project is currently alpha and will be publishd with the next version.
+This project is currently alpha and will be published with the next version.

 ## 🔬 Tested SoC hardware